ReinhardKeil/IoT_App/ProposedStructure/Proposals.md

 ## Changes to the *.PDSC file

 It should be possible to register several layers in a `*.PDSC` file.
-The actual layers could look like:
+In a Board Support Pack (BSP) the actual Board layers could look like:
 ```xml
   <csolution>
     <clayer type="Board" name="./Board/MIMXRT1050-EVKB/Board.clayer.yml" directory="./clayers/Board/Basic"/>